GetDKAN/dkan/docs/admin/adding_new_content.md

 Visualizations
-Visualizations take Resources on your Granicus Open Data site and generate visual representations to make data understandable and accessible.
-Granicus Open Data offers several built-in tools for making data visualizations easy.
+Visualizations take Resources on your DKAN site and generate visual representations to make data understandable and accessible.
+DKAN offers several built-in tools for making data visualizations easy.
 These were designed with ease of use and flexibility in mind.

 A Chart is the means, but the end must be defined by the citizen need.
 What is important for the site visitor to know about the data?
 What can we learn by comparing the different information contained in a single Resource?
 Once a Chart is added you can feature it to support the narrative of a Data Story or complete a Data Dashboard.

 While this tool is incredibly powerful, it also includes more variables that depend on one another.
-As a Site Manager, you have access to create Visualizations on Granicus Open Data.
+As a Site Manager, you have access to create Visualizations on DKAN.
 This type of content is unique to Site Managers and Editors, and as a Site Manager you have access to manage all content regardless of the author.

 Adding Charts
-In general, you'll add Granicus Open Data Charts for your visualizations.
+In general, you'll add DKAN Charts for your visualizations.
 Charts are a powerful tool for taking data and making it meaningful to the average site visitor who may have little to no experience with data and analysis.
 Charts offer power and flexibility to represent exactly what you’re looking for with minimal effort and no specific technical training required.
-Data that power charts can come directly from your Granicus Open Data data catalog or alternatively any URL, public Google spreadsheet, or data proxy/API.
+Data that power charts can come directly from your DKAN data catalog or alternatively any URL, public Google spreadsheet, or data proxy/API.

 Charts are ideal for showing comparative and/or historical information.
 Site visitors can look at a Chart and quickly discern the relationship between several data points.
 Charts easily adapt to represent a number of combinations between many values.
 Visualizations may range from a simple 2-dimensional comparison to more complex, multi-faceted relationships.